Fireflies (Lightning Bugs)

 Description

 Missouri has a number of firefly species (beetles in family Lampyridae).
 The adults of most species are readily identified by their brown or black, soft bodies, somewhat leathery forewings, and a usually red or orange pronotum (a shieldlike plate) that covers the head from above.
-The last few segments of the abdomen are pale yellow and can glow yellow, green, or sometimes red, depending on the species.
-They are our only flying, bioluminescent insects.
+The last few segments of the abdomen are pale yellow and can glow yellow, green, or sometimes orangish yellow, or amber, depending on the genus and species.
+They are Missouri's only flying, bioluminescent insects.

-The larvae, called glowworms, are wingless.
+The larvae, called glowworms, are wingless, flattened, segmented insects with a series of plates covering the body.
 They don’t blink, but they do glow continuously and can be seen on the ground, especially in moist areas near grass and brush.

 Size